Couples Therapy

 You might disagree about whether to have kids, share a bank account, or keep the relationship monogamous.
 Maybe you want to open up the relationship for polyamory or ethical non-monogamy, but your partner takes it as a sign that you don’t love them.
 Perhaps there’s a desire discrepancy when it comes to sex—one of you is kinkier than the other or simply wants to have sex more often.

 Additionally, you may be thinking of getting married and moving in together.
 You probably want to ensure that you’re starting off on secure footing and have the skills to transition as a team.
 If you and your partner want to improve your communication and deepen your intimacy, we encourage you to pursue couples counseling with us.
-Here at Kind Mind Psychology, we help couples in New York and New Jersey have healthy communication, good sex lives, and more fulfilling relationships.
+Here at Kind Mind Psychology, we help couples have healthy communication, good sex lives, and more fulfilling relationships.

 No Couple Sees Eye To Eye On Everything—And That’s Okay